 Lincoln University's Department of Public Safety handles criminal incidents on the main campus and, when necessary, coordinates investigations with outside agencies, including local, state, and federal law enforcement authorities.
+There are no bordering police departments and the state police have jurisdiction statewide, so no memorandum of understanding is required.
 Major criminal investigations are sometimes performed in conjunction with state and county investigators.
-At University City, criminal complaints are handled by the Philadelphia Police Department.
-At Coatesville, criminal complaints are handled by the Coatesville City Police Department.
+At University City, jurisdiction over criminal complaints is within the sole jurisdiction of the Philadelphia Police Department.
+At Coatesville, jurisdiction over criminal complaints is within the sole jurisdiction of the Coatesville City Police Department.
 Information related to crime and criminal activity is shared, when appropriate, with other law enforcement agencies.
-The Department of Public Safety submits monthly reports to the Pennsylvania State Police for use in the Uniform Crime Report.
+The Department of Public Safety submits monthly reports from the main campus to the Pennsylvania State Police for use in the Uniform Crime Report.